 CRANAplus is a grassroots, not-for-profit, membership-based organisation that was founded in 1983.

 We provide a wide range of services, support and opportunities to nurses, midwives and other health professionals to ensure the delivery of safe, high quality primary healthcare to remote and isolated areas of Australia.

-Our primary offices are in Cairns, Adelaide, Alice Springs and Canberra, but we employ remote staff throughout the country.
+Our primary offices are in Cairns and Adelaide, plus we employ remote staff throughout the country.